a-rebmann/object-information-extraction/README.md

 ## About
 This repository contains the prototype of the approach, evaluation, and data as described in

-*Rebmann, A., Rehse, J.-R., & van der Aa, H.: Uncovering Object-centric Data in Classical Event Logs for the Automated Transformation from XES to OCEL* accepted for the 20th International Conference on Business Process Management (BPM22)
+*Rebmann, A., Rehse, J.-R., & van der Aa, H.: Uncovering Object-centric Data in Classical Event Logs for the Automated Transformation from XES to OCEL* published in the proceedings of the 20th International Conference on Business Process Management (BPM22)

 ## Setup and Usage